Homosexuality and the Anglican Communion: Anglican Church of Mexico

 Also in 2008, Sergio Carranza, retired Bishop of (Central) Mexico, expressed support for the ordination of gay clergy.
 Among the affirming churches, St. Mark's Anglican Church in Guadalajara, Jalisco is publicly supportive of gay, lesbian, and transgender members.
 Nevertheless, on the other side, Francisco Moreno, then-Presiding Bishop, has indicated that he supports marriage as defined "between a man and a woman".

 In 2015, at least one congregation "opened its doors" to bless same-gender couples.
 The church has discussed same-gender unions at its General Synod.
 In 2019, Ricardo Gomez Osnaya, Bishop of Western Mexico, licensed an openly gay and married priest to serve within the diocese.
-In 2021, Julio C. Martin and the Diocese of the Southeast officially participated in and supported LGBT Pride, calling for the legalization of civil same-sex marriage.
-Also in 2021, Martin proposed a draft version of a policy allowing the blessing of same-gender unions, and the proposed policy not yet official and is under discussion and review.
+In 2021, Julio César Martín-Trejo and the Diocese of the Southeast officially participated in and supported LGBT Pride, calling for the legalization of civil same-sex marriage.
+Also in 2021, Martin proposed a draft version of a policy allowing the blessing of same-gender unions, and the proposed policy is not yet official and is under discussion and review.